 - (b) Permits a board member to resign at any time. - (c) Board members, not including the commissioner or designee, will initially serve a staggered term of 2, 3, or 4 years determined by lot. - Subd.
 4. Conflicts of interest.
 Requires that board members appointed to the six positions other than the one reserved for the Commissioner of Human Services, not have, within one year before or during their appointment, any type of employment, service on a board of directors, or other representation position with any health carrier, health care provider, navigator, insurance producer, or other entity that sells anything to or through the exchange.
 Provides that a board member must not serve as a lobbyist, as defined in Minnesota Statutes, section 10A.01. - Subds.
 5 to 13.
 These subdivisions deal with details of the board's internal operations, including the first meeting, the board chair, officers, vacancies, removal, meetings, quorum, compensation, and advisory committees.
-Compensation of board members is \$55 per day plus expenses, including cost of child care. - 6 Responsibilities and powers of the Minnesota Insurance Marketplace. - Subd.
+Compensation of board members is \$55 per day plus expenses, including cost of child care.

+6 Responsibilities and powers of the Minnesota Insurance Marketplace.

+- Subd.
 1. General. (a) Requires the board to operate the exchange in compliance with this bill and applicable state and federal law. - (b) Lists the board's powers, including employing personnel and delegating responsibilities to the director and other personnel.
 Specifies that the director and managerial staff are unclassified state employees and are subject to a compensation plan prepared by the board, submitted to Minnesota Management and Budget ("MMB") for review and comment, and approved by the LCC and the legislature under section 3.855, except that section 15A.0815, subd.
 5(e), relating to the salary of the head of a new agency or commission, does not apply.
 Requires the board to establish policies and procedures to gather public comment and to provide notice in the State Register.
-Requires the board to adopt bylaws, policies, and procedures within 180 days of enactment. - Subd.
-2. Operations funding. (a) Permits the board, beginning January 1, 2015, to retain or collect 3.5 percent of premiums from the individual and small group market premiums (not the public programs) to fund the operations of the exchange. - (b) Requires the board, prior to January 1, 2015, to retain or collect the premiums described above to fund the operations of the exchange. - Subd.
+Requires the board to adopt bylaws, policies, and procedures within 180 days of enactment.
+Provides that if these policies and procedures are "rules" as defined in the Administrative Procedure Act, the board must publish proposed rules in the State Register, and allow 30 days for interested parties to comment, before publishing notice of adoption in the State Register. - Subd.
+2. Operations funding. (a) Permits the board, beginning January 1, 2015, to retain or collect 3.5 percent of premiums from the individual and small group market premiums (not the public programs) to fund the operations of the exchange, including related expenses incurred by other state agencies. - (b) Requires the board, prior to January 1, 2015, to retain or collect the premiums described above to fund the operations of the exchange, including related expenses incurred by other state agencies. - Subd.
 3. Insurance producers.
-(The term "insurance producers" is a relatively new term that refers to insurance agents or brokers who market insurance to individuals or employers for insurance companies that provide insurance, in this case, health insurance.) - (a) Requires the Commissioner of MMB, in consultation with the Commissioner of Commerce, to certify insurance producers to sell health benefit plans through the exchange.
-Requires that producers have four hours of training specific to selling products through the exchange, in addition to meeting the regular licensing requirements required of insurance producers.
+(The term "insurance producers" is a relatively new term that refers to insurance agents or brokers who market insurance to individuals or employers for insurance companies that provide insurance, in this case, health insurance.)